elixir-europe-training/ELIXIR-TrP-Bioschemas/docs/chapters/chapter_01.md

+## Introduction

+[add-bioschemas file='docs/training-material.yaml']

+What are the main component we need to make this basic example work?
+We need at least one HTML page for the course (overview) which we call index.html, another HTML page tutorial01.html which contains the training material, a rendering mechanism to serve the HTML pages as web site and ideally a sitemap.xml document to allow easy integration into TeSS.
+We have prepared a github repo with these three files index.html, tutorial01.html and sitemap.xml.
+The rendering mechanism will be provided by github itself and will be explained later.

 ## Bioschemas profiles for training resources

-[add-bioschemas file='docs/training-material.yaml']

-Many training related resources will include pages describing tutorials or courses.
+Many training related resources will include pages describing courses and/or tutorials.
 As such, they are marked up using the following three profiles:

-- `TrainingMaterial`: A profile describing training materials in life sciences, it can be used on its own (as it happens with the Bioschemas tutorials) or in combination with a `CourseInstance`.
 - `Course`: A profile describing a course from a generic point of view, i.e., the learning objectives of a course rather than where and when it is delivered.
 - `CourseInstance`: A profile describing a particular instance of a course, i.e., an edition of a course that is scheduled for specific dates and happening in a specific location (that of course can be online or on-site, virtual or real).
+- `TrainingMaterial`: A profile describing training materials, it can be used on its own (as it happens with the Bioschemas tutorials) or in combination with a `CourseInstance`.

 Note that the `CourseInstance` profile is used in tandem with the `Course` profile, i.e., a `CourseInstance` does not exist without a `Course` but a `Course` can exist without a `CourseInstance` (there are no current offerings of the course).

-## Introduction

-What are the main component we need to make this basic example work?
-We need at least one HTML page which we call index.html, a rendering mechanism to serve the HTML page as web site and ideally a sitemap.xml document to allow easy integration into TeSS.
-We have prepared a github repo with these two files index.html and sitemap.xml.
-The rendering mechanism will be provided by github itself and will be explained later.

 ## Setup of the repository

-Let's start with the first step and create a new repository from the [tutorial template](https://github.com/elixir-europe-training/ELIXIR-TrP-Bioschemas-HTML-Template).
+Let's start with the first step and create a new repository from the [basic Bioschemas tutorial template](https://github.com/elixir-europe-training/ELIXIR-TrP-Bioschemas-HTML-Template).
 Once you have opened the link in your browser, you can create a new github repository by clicking on the green 'Use template' button.
-Enter a new for the created repository e.g. ELIXIR-TrP-Bioschemas-HTML under your own github account.
+Enter a new name for the created repository e.g. ELIXIR-TrP-Bioschemas-HTML under your own github account.

-We anticipate the following basic setup: we have one HTML page which describes the course aka the training event called index.html and one HTML file tutorial01.html for the training material.
+As said before, we anticipate the following basic setup: we have one HTML page which describes the course aka the training event called index.html and one HTML file tutorial01.html for the training material.

 ## HTML code for a training course page

+Let's explore the provided files and annotate them step by step.
 Open the index.html with Edit mode on Github.
 It has a quite simple structure:

 ```
 <!DOCTYPE html>